tonyfarney/CSVWriter/README.md

     $ composer require tonyfarney/csv-writer

+In order to use the encoding conversion implemented, you need to install the **mbstring** extension or a equivalent polyfill such as **symfony/polyfill-mbstring**.

-## Writing CSV File an Array of Data
+## Writing CSV File From an Array of Data
 CSVWriter generates CSV file from array of data containing the lines and columns.
 Examples: